 First, perform Commissioning of the robot as described in the Demonstrator Manual.
 Use the MIROapp to configure MIRO to connect to your local wireless network.
 LED1 will be lit steadily to indicate that the network is connected.

-ssh.
 If you have set a root password you will be asked for it when you log in.
 If you have not, use the default password to login (this password is either empty, or as advised in your welcome email).

 At this stage, your MIRO is ready to use, and only needs some software to be started, either the bridge or some control software.
 The remaining sections on this page describe optional procedures.

 You may wish to assign a static IP address to your robot at this stage, so that you can easily find it to login.
 Configuring your network to assign MIRO a static IP address is beyond the scope of this document, but however you do it you will need MIRO's MAC address.

 Obtain MAC address

 Easiest first, these are the most common ways you'll find it.

 Use MIROapp to recover the MAC address direct from MIRO over Bluetooth.
 Click on refresh in the WiFi state section to switch between displaying MAC address and IP address.

 If you have administrator access to your local router, you will usually find it offers a web interface that lists the connected devices.
 MIRO may be identifiable, and you can take the MAC address from its entry in the list.
 While you're there, you can probably assign the required static IP address from the same page.